google/googletest/docs/gmock_cook_book.md

 ### Writing New Polymorphic Matchers

+Unlike a monomorphic matcher, which can only be used to match a value of a particular type, a *polymorphic* matcher is one that can be used to match values of multiple types.
+For example, `Eq(5)` is a polymorhpic matcher as it can be used to match an `int`, a `double`, a `float`, and so on.
+You should think of a polymorphic matcher as a *matcher factory* as opposed to a `testing::Matcher<SomeType>` - itself is not an actual matcher, but can be implicitly converted to a `testing::Matcher<SomeType>` depending on the context.

-Expanding what we learned above to *polymorphic* matchers is now just as simple as adding templates in the right place.
+Expanding what we learned above to polymorphic matchers is now as simple as adding templates in the right place.

 ```cpp